expressjs/multer/README.md

 For understanding the calling convention used in the callback (needing to pass null as the first param), refer to
 [Node.js error handling](https://web.archive.org/web/20220417042018/https://www.joyent.com/node-js/production/design/errors)

+`flush` is an optional boolean.
+When set to `true`, the file data is flushed to disk with an `fsync` call before the upload handler runs, which prevents data loss if the process or the system crashes while the data is still sitting in the operating system's page cache.
+It is disabled by default because forcing a disk flush on every upload has a performance cost.
+Note that this syncs the file contents only; if the new directory entry must survive a crash as well, fsync the destination directory yourself.

 #### `MemoryStorage`